raychorn/angular-firebase-sample2/README.md

 # Angular Firebase Project Sample 2

-This is a sample project off of which to build Firebase applications with authentication and realtime database support using [AngularFire2](https://github.com/angular/angularfire2).
+This is a sample project off of which to build Firebase applications with authentication and realtime database support using [AngularFire](https://github.com/angular/angularfire).

-Made with ♥ by Deb Banerji

 ## Setup